 Tips for Cold Calling:

-Cold calling is most effective when you know who you’re chatting with and why they might be interested in what you have to offer.
+Cold calling works best when you know who you are calling and why they might be interested in what you have to offer, which is one of the best practices to prepare for a sales call.
 Before you pick up the phone, learn more about your prospect.
 Check their corporate website, look them up on LinkedIn, and keep track of any current news or updates regarding their firm.
 Do they encounter problems that your product or service can solve?
 Are they in the correct industry or in a position to make decisions?
 Gathering this information allows you to tailor your call, making it feel more like a meaningful discussion rather than a haphazard pitch.

 Having a script doesn’t mean you’ll sound like a robot—it’s there to keep you on track and make sure you cover the essentials.
 Start by writing an opener that introduces who you are and why you’re calling, but keep it short and friendly.
 For example: